easemob/flutter_chat_uikit/flutter_uikit_quickstart.md

 ## Prerequisites

-If your target platform is iOS, your development environment must meet the following requirements:
+For the iOS platform, your development environment must meet the following requirements:

 - Flutter 2.10 or later
 - Dart 2.16 or later
 - macOS